syedibad52/TEMPLE-ASSISTANT/README.md

-# 🛕 TempleAI Voice Assistant
+# 🛕 Temple AI Voice Assistant

 An AI-powered temple guide website with bilingual voice support (English + Kannada).
 Devotees can speak to the AI assistant and receive voice replies about temple information, pooja timings, festivals, and more.